jordifierro/jordifierro.github.io/_posts/2016-02-22-rails-apicontroller-and-concerns.md

 Hence, we'll use one or the other depending on if the generic code must be versioned or not.

-So finally, the inheritance path of a ordinary controller looks like this:
+So finally, the inheritance path of an ordinary controller will look like this:

 {% highlight ruby %}
                                     < ActionController::API (rails code)